Gotthard Fritzsche: Settlement in South Australia

 Fritzsche took on pastoral duties at Lobethal and the neighbouring communities, as part of the German settlement in Australia.

+In Lobethal he founded the faith community zum Weinberge Christi ("Christ's Vineyard") that would build St John's Lutheran Church in 1845.
+He lived in Hahndorf for the first few years before settling permanently in Lobethal.

 Relations with the earlier Prussian settlers was initially harmonious, but soon deteriorated.
 In 1842 Pastor August Kavel, in an attempt to consolidate the settlers into one localised community, strongly urged the settlers in the early settlements at Klemzig and Hahndorf to relocate to the newly settled Langmeil.
 Many of the settlers in these towns refused, and an underlying tension arose between these communities and Pastor Kavel.

 Division in the Church

 Over time, Fritzsche learned that Kavel had developed a millennialistic point of view (which Fritzsche disagreed with), and had the subject discussed at the synod gatherings in 1844 and 1845.
 No resolution was reached at these gatherings.
 In addition to this disagreement, Fritzsche also differed with Kavel, in a proclamation released in 1846, regarding the power of civil government in the church.
 These disagreements between the two pastors intensified a division which had developed in the Lutheran community.